batzsalmassi/shodapp-k8s/README.md

     ```

 **Note:** The `shodapp-k8s-infra` repository uses the `k8s` folder to provision the applications via ArgoCD as the GitOps tool.
 ArgoCD automatically deploys the application and ensures it is synced with the folder configuration.

+## CI Process

+The CI process for both the frontend and backend applications is managed using GitHub Actions workflows.

+### Frontend CI Workflow

+The frontend CI workflow is defined in `.github/workflows/frontend-ci-workflow.yml`.
+It triggers on pull request merges and manual dispatches.
+The workflow performs the following steps:

+1. Checks out the code.
+2. Sets up QEMU and Docker Buildx.
+3. Logs in to Docker Hub.
+4. Builds and pushes the Docker image for the frontend application.
+5. Updates the Kubernetes manifests with the new image.

+### Backend CI Workflow

+The backend CI workflow is defined in `.github/workflows/backend-ci-workflow.yml`.
+It triggers on pull request merges and manual dispatches.
+The workflow performs the following steps:

+1. Checks out the code.
+2. Sets up QEMU and Docker Buildx.
+3. Logs in to Docker Hub.
+4. Builds and pushes the Docker image for the backend application.
+5. Updates the Kubernetes manifests with the new image.

 ## Contributing